Jay-Idrees/UPenn-CyberSecurity-Purple-Team-Defense-Hack-and-Attack-Mitigation-Capstone/submission-files/OffensiveTemplate.md

 This scan identifies the services below as potential points of entry:

-- Target 1
-  - List of
-  - Exposed Services
+- **Target 1**

+- Open port 22 dedicated to SSH services
+- Open port 80 dedicated to HTTP services
+- Apache http version 2.4.1.0
+- OS version Windows 6.1 (Smba 4.2)

 _TODO: Fill out the list below.
 Include severity, and CVE numbers, if possible._